Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing c-blosc 1.4.3
+ Announcing c-blosc 1.4.4
  A blocking, shuffling and lossless compression library
 ===============================================================

 What is new?
 ============

-This is a maintenance release that fixes a bug in the blosclz codec that could potentially overwrite an area beyond the output buffer.
+* New computation of blocksize to be in sync with c-blosc 1.6.1.

-See ticket #113.
+* New parametrization of the hash table for blosclz (synced with c-blosc 1.6.1)

 For more info, please see the release notes in: